Multidisciplinary, Interdisciplinary, or Transdisciplinary?

 - coordinated collaboration, where the team is consulted but also coordinates actions undertaken by other people

-- delegative coordination, where most of the coordination is delegated but the team gives overall direction
+- delegative coordination, where most of the coordination is delegated, but the group gives overall direction

 - consultative coordination, where the team offers advice on coordination when asked for by others

-- None of the features of teamwork are present, but a group works together (face-to-face, or virtually) on areas of common interest and/or with individual patients.
+- None of the features of teamwork is present, but a group works together (face-to-face or virtually) on areas of common interest and/or with individual patients.